mreishus/demon_spirit_umbrella/README.md

 # Most Important Issues

 * Drag and drop does not work.
+* If you have a move that could apply to either card, when you use it, you don't get to pick which card you want to use.
 * No way to move pieces on the iphone: Clicking does nothing.
 * No indication when a player has left the game (closed the browser window).
 You could be waiting a long time for a missing opponent.
 * No chess timer.